Lufthansa, Ryanair dispute over planes for Austrian carrier Laudamotion

 Lufthansa said it had offered to sell 10 planes to Laudamotion but that Laudamotion wanted to lease them instead.
 The tenth plane is due to go to Laudamotion at the end of July, a Lufthansa spokeswoman said.

-Reporting by Maria Sheahan and Ilona WEissenbach; Additional reporting by Kirsti Knolle; Writing by Victoria Bryan; Editing by Louise Heavens
+Reporting by Maria Sheahan and Ilona Weissenbach; Additional reporting by Kirsti Knolle; Writing by Victoria Bryan; Editing by Louise Heavens and Jane Merriman